Diethylene glycol: Uses

 Diethylene glycol is used in the manufacture of saturated and unsaturated polyester resins, polyurethanes, and plasticizers.
-DEG is used as a building block in organic synthesis, e.g. of morpholine and 1,4-dioxane.
+DEG is a precursor to morpholine and 1,4-dioxane.
 It is a solvent for nitrocellulose, resins, dyes, oils, and other organic compounds.
 It is a humectant for tobacco, cork, printing ink, and glue.
-It is also a component in brake fluid, lubricants, wallpaper strippers, artificial fog and haze solutions, and heating/cooking fuel.
-In personal care products (e.g. skin cream and lotions, deodorants), DEG is often replaced by selected diethylene glycol ethers.
-A dilute solution of diethylene glycol can also be used as a cryoprotectant; however, ethylene glycol is much more commonly used.
-Most ethylene glycol antifreeze contains a few percent diethylene glycol, present as a byproduct of ethylene glycol production.
+It is also a component of brake fluid, lubricants, wallpaper strippers, artificial fog and haze solutions, and heating/cooking fuel.
+In personal care products (e.g. skin cream and lotions and deodorants), DEG is often replaced by selected diethylene glycol ethers.
+Most types of ethylene glycol antifreeze contain a few percent of diethylene glycol, present as a by-product of ethylene glycol production.

+DEG is an important industrial desiccant.
+It absorbs water from natural gas, minimizing the formation of methane hydrates, which can block pipes.

 Toxicology

-Despite the discovery of DEG's toxicity in 1937 and its involvement in mass poisonings around the world, the information available regarding human toxicity is limited.
-Some authors suggest the minimum toxic dose is estimated at 0.14 mg/kg of body weight and the lethal dose is between 1.0 and 1.63 g/kg of body weight, while some suggest the LD50 in adults is of ~1 mL/kg, and others suggest this is the LD30.
-Because of its adverse effects on humans, diethylene glycol is not allowed for use in food and drugs (in many countries).
+The toxicity of DEG was discovered in 1937.
+The toxic dose is 0.14 mg/kg body weight and the lethal dose between 1.0 and 1.63 g/kg.
+Some suggest that the LD50 in adults is about 1 mL/kg, while others suggest that that is the LD30.
+Because of its adverse effects, DEG is rarely allowed in foods and drugs.
 The U.S. Code of Federal Regulations allows no more than 0.2% of diethylene glycol in polyethylene glycol when the latter is used as a food additive.
-The Government of Australia does not allow DEG as a food additive due to its toxicity; it is only allowed at less than 0.25% w/w of DEG as an impurity of polyethylene glycol (PEG) even in toothpaste.
+In Australia, it is only allowed at less than 0.25% w/w of DEG as an impurity in polyethylene glycol (PEG), even in toothpaste.

 Diethylene glycol has "moderate to low" acute toxicity in animal experiments.
-The LD50 for small mammals has been tested at between 2 and 25 g/kg, less toxic than its relative ethylene glycol, but still capable of causing toxicity in humans (in high concentration only).
-It appears diethylene glycol may be more hazardous to humans than implied by oral toxicity data in laboratory animals.
+The LD50 for small mammals is between 2 and 25 g/kg, less toxic than its relative ethylene glycol but still capable of causing toxicity in humans (in high concentrations only).
+It appears that diethylene glycol may be more hazardous to humans than implied by oral toxicity data in laboratory animals.